Welcome to Hazel Class!

-A typical day will start with registration then phonics, literacy, Assembly and then play time .
-After play we will have maths.
+A typical day will start with registration then phonics, literacy or maths, assembly and then play time .
+After play we will have literacy or maths (whichever we didn't have first).
 We finish at 11.45 to get ready for lunchtime which is at 11.50am.
-In the afternoons we will cover science and the foundation subjects.
+In the afternoons we cover science, P.E. and the foundation subjects.
+This term Reception children will have phonics consolidation homework sent home every Monday, to be returned the following Monday, and Year 1 children will continue to have spellings sent home each Friday on their learning conversations, to be tested every Friday.

-Children will need to wear their PE kits to school on Monday's and Wednesday.
-They will stay in their PE kits all day for the foreseeable future.
-They do not need plimsoles for indoor PE but they will need Trainers (not plimsoles) for all out door PE.
-They also do yoga in their bare feet, Yoga will start in due course.
+Children will need to wear their PE kits to school on Mondays and Fridays and stay in their kit all day.
+They do not need plimsoles for indoor PE but they will need trainers (not plimsoles) for all outdoor PE.
+Yoga happens on a Wednesday afternoon, which they do in their school uniform with bare feet.

 Below is a link for you to follow.
 This is a good comprehensive parents guide